20508 Ethics in Finance

 - individual and group class exercises (as preparation for lectures, as well as in class simulations), including solving ethical dilemmas in business and finance based on real life cases of ethical misconduct.

-- case studies, which students prepare before coming to class using resources that include news contributions, videos, regulatory rules and related opinions, and latest academic research (sources are provided on the UTS Learning Management System and through the UTS library reserve material)
+- case studies, which students prepare before coming to class using resources that include news contributions, videos, regulatory rules and related opinions, and latest academic research (sources are provided on the UTS Learning Management System)

 - role plays to simulate business decision making at the individual’s and business organisation level.